DannyVo23/nba-box-score-analysis/README.md

-# nba-box-score-analysis
+# NBA Box Score Analysis
-Analyzing which NBA box-score statistics are most strongly associated with point differential and winning.
+This project analyzes which NBA box-score statistic are most strongly associated with point differential and winning.

+The CSV file for the project is [games.csv.](https://www.kaggle.com/datasets/nathanlauga/nba-games?select=games.csv)